Home Decluttering Hacks for Messy People

 Young woman listening to music while cleaning her flat

 This one hack has helped me to tackle not only small projects in my home but even bigger ones, like cleaning out our attic.
-You may just be surprised at how well time distractions work.
+Having a distraction in your ears works better than you may realize.

 Not a fan of music?
 Here are a few more options you can try.